cembaykara/Wallmax/README.md

 }
 ```

-The builtin static extension methods are then called directly on the Endpoint.
+The built-in static extension methods are then called directly on the Endpoint.

 ###### For example: